-Our garden has thrived on neglect this year.
+Our garden has thrived on neglect lately.
 I’ve only had a tidy up twice since the Spring and that was mainly because things were starting to grow over paths and the front door.
 But you know what?
 It’s looking pretty good.
 These photos were taken in the morning shade.

 Now the back has filled out, most things growing are perennials.
 Compared to last year there is less to do; at that point we were converting it from a vegetable garden and using annuals to fill the gaps.